distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 **OPTIONS**
 `--user`
-This option value is required if not provided by the 'PBENCH_USER' environment variable; otherwise, a value provided on the command line will override any value provided by the environment.
+This option value is required if not provided by the `PBENCH_USER` environment variable; otherwise, a value provided on the command line will override any value provided by the environment.

 `--controller`
-This option may be used to override the value provided by the 'PBENCH_CONTROLLER' environment variable; if neither value is available, the result of 'hostname -f' is used.
+This option may be used to override the value provided by the `PBENCH_CONTROLLER` environment variable; if neither value is available, the result of `hostname -f` is used.
 (If no value is available, the command will exit with an error.)

 `--prefix`